 Jack and Mary Lois Wheatley

 "In everything, diligently pursue excellence," advises Jack Robert Wheatley.
 It is advice he lives by.
-Hard work, high expectations, and dependence on the Lord - these traits, and the support of his wife, Mary Lois Cannon Sharp Wheatley - have shaped Jack's life.
-Mary Lois's maxim for life is to find your special gift and use it to the best of your ability to help others.
+Hard work, high expectations, and dependence on the Lord - these traits, and the support of his late wife, Mary Lois Cannon Sharp Wheatley - have shaped Jack's life.
+Mary Lois's maxim for life was to find your special gift and use it to the best of your ability to help others.
 Together, theirs is a proven formula for success.
 "Weigh success not in gain but in improvements to the world," counsels Jack.

 Jack and Mary Lois's greatest joys are their family and the gospel of Jesus Christ.
 They reared six children, have twenty-nine grandchildren, and eleven great-grandchildren.
 The Wheatleys have served two full-time missions for The Church of Jesus Christ of Latter-Day Saints, one as mission president in Denver and the other in Portugal.
 Their faith and example have blessed thousands - beginning, and most importantly, at home.